rmbolger/Posh-ACME/Posh-ACME/Plugins/Route53-Readme.md

 # How To Use the Route53 DNS Plugin

 This plugin works against the [AWS Route53](https://aws.amazon.com/route53/) DNS provider.
 It is assumed that you already have an AWS account with at least one DNS zone.
 The setup portion of this guide also assumes you have access to create IAM users/roles.
-If you have been given access credentials by your AWS admin, you may need them to create the IAM policies necessary for you to edit the zone TXT records.
+If you have been given access credentials by your AWS admin, you may need the admin to create the IAM policies necessary for you to edit the zone TXT records.

-Using this plugin does not require external module dependencies *unless* you use the profile name authentication method.
+> **_NOTE:_** You may use this plugin without the AWS PowerShell module installed *unless* you use the profile name authentication method.
 In that case, you will either need the [Aws.Tools.Route53](https://www.powershellgallery.com/packages/AWS.Tools.Route53/) or the older [AWSPowerShell](https://www.powershellgallery.com/packages/AWSPowerShell) or [AWSPowerShell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) module depending on your environment.
 More details can be found in the [AWS PowerShell documentation](https://docs.aws.amazon.com/powershell/).

 ## Setup

-*NOTE: The examples in this section require either the [AWS.Tools.IdentityManagement](https://www.powershellgallery.com/packages/AWS.Tools.IdentityManagement) module or the older [AWSPowerShell](https://www.powershellgallery.com/packages/AWSPowerShell) or [AWSPowerShell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) module depending on your environment.*

 There are generally two different ways to use this plugin depending on whether you are running it from outside AWS or inside from something like an EC2 instance.
 When outside, you need to specify explicit credentials for an IAM account that has permissions to modify a zone.
 When inside, you may instead choose to authenticate using an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 When using explicit credentials, a personal high-level account will work, but it's a better idea to create a dedicated user with the minimum necessary privileges to create the TXT records necessary for ACME challenges.

 If you already have your policies, users, groups, and roles setup, skip the rest of this section.
 Otherwise, read on for examples.

+> **_NOTE:_** These examples require either the [AWS.Tools.IdentityManagement](https://www.powershellgallery.com/packages/AWS.Tools.IdentityManagement) module or the older [AWSPowerShell](https://www.powershellgallery.com/packages/AWSPowerShell) or [AWSPowerShell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) module depending on your environment.

 ### Setup Admin Credentials